 Reducing healthcare’s environmental impact is the focus of the Oct.
 9-10 MHA Michigan Green Healthcare Conference.

 The Michigan Health & Hospital Association fully supports the fiscal year 2020 legislative budget that will make key strides in protecting and improving access and quality of care for Michigan residents.

 Gov. Gretchen Whitmer signed Senate Bill (SB) 362 into law Sept.
 23, which makes it easier for Healthy Michigan Plan beneficiaries to comply with Medicaid work requirements, and delayed other upcoming changes that could impact patients.

 Regulation of Immune Effector Cell Therapy (IECT) was among the issues the state Certificate of Need (CON) Commission considered at its Sept.
 19 meeting.

 On Sept.
 19, the Joint House and Senate Conference Committee on Health and Human Services reported its fiscal year (FY) 2020 budget recommendation, which takes significant steps to improve Medicaid reimbursement rates paid to hospitals in Michigan.

 On Sept.
 11, the Michigan Legislature sent legislation to the governor’s desk that would make it easier for Healthy Michigan Plan beneficiaries to comply with Medicaid work requirements.

 On Sept.
 5, the Michigan Senate sent the MHA-supported, Senate Bill (SB) 340, to the House.
 SB 340 allows telepharmacy services, or the remote delivery of pharmaceutical care, to operate in Michigan.

-Michigan hospitals collectively invested more than $3 billion in total community benefits according to a new report released by the Michigan Health & Hospital Association (MHA).
+Michigan hospitals collectively invested nearly $2.9 billion in total community benefits according to a new report released Sept.
+5 by the Michigan Health & Hospital Association (MHA).